 You can’t be brave all the time (and you don’t need to)

 Just look around you.
 The need for change is everywhere.
 Change, to leverage technology.
 Change, to win in shifting markets.
 Change to help people live better lives.

 Change can cause fear.
 It’s risky.
 It’s the road less travelled.
 That’s why change leaders need to be brave, so people say.

-But you can’t be brave all the time.
-In fact, to make a difference, you don’t even have to.
-Together with The Marketing Society and Kantar I have just conducted the world’s largest study on brave customer leadership—with over 1,000 leaders from over 60 countries.
-The two biggest insights?
+I wanted to know if bravery really matters for executives’ business impact.
+So together with The Marketing Society and Kantar, I conducted the world’s largest study on brave customer leadership—with over 1,000 business leaders from over 60 countries.
+Here‘s the surprising result:

-Anthonius Gunwan Agung, Shirley Chisholm, and Johannes Floors weren’t brave all the time.
-They were brave in the moment when it mattered.
+What may sound surprising, makes a lot of sense.
+Anthonius Gunwan Agung, Shirley Chisholm, Johannes Floors, for example, weren’t brave all the time.
+They were brave when it really mattered.